reinhart1010/nix/docs/en/common/git-config.md

 `git config --list --global`

-- List all configuration entries that have been defined either locally or globally:
+- List only system configuration entries (stored in `/etc/gitconfig`), and show their file location:

-`git config --list`
+`git config --list --system --show-origin`

 - Get the value of a given configuration entry: